LS 5039

 LS 5039 is a binary system in the constellation of Scutum.
 It has an apparent magnitude of 11.27, and it is about 8,200 light-years away.

+The "LS" in the system's name refers to the Luminous Stars catalogue which was published by Charles Bruce Stephenson and Nicholas Sanduleak in 1971.
+In 2001, J. Simon Clark et al. announced that LS 5039 varies in brightness.
+For that reason, it was given the variable star designation V479 Scuti, in 2006.
+It is considered to be a possible microquasar.

 LS 5039 consists of a massive O-type main-sequence star, and a compact object (likely a black hole) that emits HE (high energy) and VHE (very high energy) gamma rays.
 It is one of the only three known star systems of this kind, together with LS I +61 303 and PSR B1259-63.
 The two objects orbit each other every 3.9 days, along a moderately eccentric orbit.
 Additionally, it is one of the few massive X-ray binaries known to be associated with radio emission.